 The control software allows NC files to be saved and then opened again at a later time.
 In addition, the control software is supplied with a number of sample NC files.

-Follow the procedure below to open a sample NC file.
+Follow this procedure to open a sample NC file.